llafuente/radamn/README.md

 Priority

+* Sprites
+* Animation (done based on a single image)
+* memoryleak.log (like the old Ogre3d has)

+Done

 * Compatible events beetween radamn and a browser (almost done: Keyboard, Mouse and Joystick ready)
 * Nodes, with z-index sorting functions (Node ready z-index sorting not done)
-* Sprites
-* Animation (done based on a single image)
 * manage quit the APP, destroy everything.
 No memory is left behind soldier! (event ready but no memory free)

 Someday/sometime